VictorHeDev/google-books-cli/README.md

    1. First create the initial file structure and research which dependencies I might want to add:
    2. Make an API key in order to use the Google Books API and hide it away into a .env file that will not be pushed to GitHub
    3. Create a welcome message
-   4. I can use the axios library in order to abstract away having to parse the JSON data that is being sent back
+   4. I can use the Axios library in order to abstract away having to parse the JSON data that is being sent back
    5. I specifically need to save the information about the book's title, author(s), and publisher
 2. A user should be able to select a book from the 5 displayed to save to a "Reading List"
    1. What ways can I save this?